ryangwilson/ryangwilson.github.io/_portfolio/hotelrate.md

 persona:
 constraints:
 process: My first step in this process was to take pencil to paper to create a rough flow chart of the site so I could visualize the entirety of this project.
 This allowed me to envision the front end (aesthetics and layout) and back end (database) needs.
 From the sketch, I created a refined Version 2 of the IA (next page).  <br><br>  This revision allowed me to further refine the outcome of the design.
 From the Information Architecture V2, I began pencil sketches of the site (visuals) and interactions.
 Since this document is limited to three pages, I have created a PDF of my sketches for review available here - http://www.ryangwilson.com/_/images/pdf/rgwilson_crossover_sketches.pdf.
 My sketches informed the wireframe layout, created in Illustrator.
 Some aspects from a royalty free wireframe kit were used, but the layout and a majority of the assets used were my creation.
-processdoc: hotelrate_sketches.pdf
+processdoc: hotelrate_process.pdf
-processdocprompt: HotelRate Process Sketches
+processdocprompt: HotelRate Process Document
 outcome: From the initial wireframes, I created an InVision prototype to simulate the user experience/interaction for the HotelRate website.
-This interaction caused for further refinement of the wireframes and brought to my attention some of the overlooked necessary interactions.  <br><br>  InVision allowed for me to quickly mock up an interactive piece to show the intended flow through this project. <a href="https://invis.io/PQ6SZXF5M" target="_blank">The (rapid) prototype is hosted on InVision</a>.
+This interaction caused for further refinement of the wireframes and brought to my attention some of the overlooked necessary interactions.  <br><br>  InVision allowed for me to quickly mock up an interactive piece to show the intended flow through this project.
 externalurl:
 externalprompt:
 collection-image: hotelrate_screen18.png